Maxwell and Carey hit hundreds as Australia clinch ODI series win over England - France 24

 Bairstow went to his century in style with a legside six off a 90 mph delivery from Pat Cummins.

-Bairstow's tenth century in 83 matches at this level came from 116 balls, including 10 fours and two sixes, before he was bowled by Cummins's slower ball.
+Bairstow's tenth century in 83 ODIs came from 116 balls, including 10 fours and two sixes, before he was bowled by Cummins's slower ball.

 © 2020 AFP